 “Belay” is the most important word in the climbing lexicon.
 Belaying, or holding the rope to catch any fall by your partner, is the ultimate acceptance of trust: You and your partner literally place your lives in each other’s hands.
-Don’t screw up!
+So knowing how to belay is critical: Don’t screw up!

 In the 1970s, many aspirant climbers underwent a brutally primitive belay test.
 The student belayer was lashed down, and an instructor dropped a concrete bucket from a tower.
 The student had to stop the bucket with but a rope around his or her waist and bare (trembling) hands.
 This old way of teaching certainly proved the immense forces that a fall can generate and the necessity for diligence.

 Although today many climbers learn belaying in the gym, often using brake-assisted mechanical devices, belaying will always be vulnerable to human error.

 Gyms and crags are quickly getting busier, and attention suffers as traffic increases.
 Even in a crowd, you must concentrate on your climber.
 Do not be distracted by the climber who strolls along and asks you for beta or how your summer is going—don’t talk to anyone when you are belaying.

 Likewise, avoid starting a conversation with someone who is belaying, and walk well around the person so you don’t compromise her belay.

 Belay devices fall into two categories: assisted-braking devices and non- assisted braking devices.
 The latter, whether one is a “tube” or some other variation, all basically work the same.
 Essentially, you feed a bight of rope into a slot that is secured to your harness with a locking carabiner.
 These non-assisted devices crimp on the rope when the climber weights it, creating enough friction for the belayer to catch or hold the climber.